Sapphirine/202112-50/README.md

 **Dataset:** \
 Our dataset consists of 3 parts:
 1. Reddit Data: Historical Reddit Data is collected using RedditPastClient.py.
-Daily updates to reddit data are done using the RedditClient.py script which is deployed with the help of PRAW package in pyt
+Daily updates to reddit data are done using the RedditClient.py script which is deployed with the help of PRAW package in python.

-2. Yahoo Finance + Airflow
-The stock prices are updated by the Airflow scheduler, which runs Yahoo Finance in Python to get the most recent close price of all companies.
-The data are saved and sent to the backend of our Django system.
+2. Twitter Data: snscrape.modules.twitter is used for collection of historic tweets(500 per day) for every specific stock/crypto.
+Tweepy is used for live collection of tweets.
+3. Yahoo Finance: yfinance api is used for collection of stock data

+The historic data for Bitcoin used in the Bitcoin_Prediction_and_Experimentation.ipynb notebook is available at https://drive.google.com/drive/folders/1_Kujv9WRrK-vIHeOU2scmiTb9vbc9u2U?usp=sharing